re-nft/docs/front/docs/Getting-started/rental-solutions.md

 ### **Example:**

 Jack owns a Galaxy Fight Club NFT and wants to put it up for rent.
-Since Galaxy Fight Club is a partner of reNFT, he decides to use the collateral-free rental solution.
+Since Galaxy Fight Club uses the reNFT protocol, he decides to use the collateral-free rental solution.

 Jack wants to receive 20 USDC per day and is prepared to rent out his NFT for 14 days.